Investec Bank Plc (‘IBP’) Best Execution Policy Disclosure Statement

-We will continually monitor venues used for the execution of your orders and execution quality.
+We and execution quality.
 We will publish on our website, information pertaining to quality of execution.
 We will summarise and make public, on an annual basis, for each class of financial instruments, the top five execution venues in terms of trading volumes where we have transmitted or executed a client order in the preceding year.

 We are required to obtain prior consent to our Order and Best Execution Policy.
 Receipt of an order from you will be deemed to be your provision of that consent.

 We will notify you of any material changes to our execution arrangements or our Order and Best Execution Policy by posting an updated version of this document on